-The center is composed of four separate but integrated units: Administrative Core, Research Education Component, Analysis Core, and Community Liaison and Recruitment Core.
+The center is composed of four separate but integrated units: Administrative Core, Research Education Component, and Analysis Core.

 - Administrative Core: The AC provides rigorous scientific leadership and coordination of Center activities, stimulating synergistic cross-core communication and activities among CADC faculty, CADC Scientists, other NIA-funded Centers, and the external scientific and local communities.
 The AC ensures CADC’s compliance with all reporting requirements, conducts recruitment of CADC Scientists, oversees issuance of the call for pilot study grants and review of applications, and maintains relations with the External Advisory Board.

-- Research Education Component: The REC provides a structured environment and program to foster the career development of under-represented researchers conducting research on minority aging and health disparities.
-The REC includes a unique health disparities and minority aging research education program, an individualized CADC Scholar continual mentoring program, pilot study funding for at least three pilot studies per year focused on minority aging issues, a strategic plan to diversify and increase the research workforce conducting aging research, and a systematic evaluation of these research education and career development efforts.
+- Research Education Component: The REC provides a structured environment and program to foster the career development of early stage investigators conducting research on aging and health disparities.
+The REC includes a unique health disparities and aging research education program, an individualized CADC Scientist continual mentoring program, pilot study funding for at least three pilot studies per year focused on aging related health disparities research, a strategic plan to expand the research workforce conducting aging related health disparities research, and a systematic evaluation of these research education and career development efforts.